 If you live in some areas, the effort to stop black flies and the diseases they carry may already be taking place.
 In some municipalities, waterways are regularly treated with an insecticide that destroys the eggs of these biting insects.

 Pennsylvania, for example, has a statewide program to suppress black fly populations.
 For the most part, these programs end up being a boon to the tourism businesses in rural areas – particularly for fishing, hiking and outdoor sport venues.
 In Pennsylvania, black flies were a problem in the state capitol of Harrisburg, which probably made it very easy to get that program funded!

-If you’re planning a hike, fishing trip or camping expedition into areas where black flies are known to be bad, then you’ll want to skip the traditional summer wear of typical suburban life.
+If you’re planning a hike, fishing trip, or camping expedition into areas where black flies are known to be bad, then you’ll want to skip the traditional summer wear of typical suburban life.
 In short, you want to cover yourself up.
-In fact, you don’t want any skin available for these insects to bite.
+You don’t want any skin available for these insects to bite.